All Articles

 ChatGPT was trained as a general assistant first and a search engine second.
 Its retrieval layer pulls in fresh web content when commercial intent is detected, but the underlying judgment about which brands deserve to be named leans heavily on the patterns baked into its training data.
 That means established brand mentions, Reddit threads, YouTube transcripts, and well-distributed earned media carry significant weight.

-Perplexity was built from day one as an answer engine.
+Perplexity, if you need a primer on what Perplexity AI is, was built from day one as an answer engine.
 Its citation-first design means every recommendation is grounded in a retrievable source at query time.
 The ranking signal is closer to a real-time index than a long-memory model.
 Authoritative list articles, recent reviews, and structured comparison content punch above their weight.

 The Perplexity weighting, in numbers